Trajectory Prediction with Graph-based Dual-scale Context Fusion: Methodology

 \subsection{Multi-modal Goal Decoder}

 After the dual-scale feature fusion, we perform the per-node classification on the DA graph, obtaining a heatmap that describes the probability distribution of the potential goal.
 Given the heatmap, some methods utilize a post-processing module to generate final predicted goals, such as non-maximum suppression (NMS)~\cite{gilles2021home} and optimization-based algorithms~\cite{gilles2021home, gu2021densetnt}.
 Such methods usually depend on human heuristics and bring more effort in parameter tuning.
 Here, we present a simple network to achieve accurate goal prediction.
-With a slight abuse of notation, given the generated heatmap, we select the top $K$ candidates with the highest scores and get their corresponding features, predicted scores, and coordinates.
+With a slight abuse of notation, given the generated heatmap, we select the top $S$ candidates with the highest scores and get their corresponding features, predicted scores, and coordinates.
+To balance the computation time and performance, we set the number of candidates $S=200$.
 We concatenate these vectors and use an MLP to get the new embedding for the selected nodes, and employ a self-attention mechanism~\cite{vaswani2017attention} to fuse the global heatmap information.
-Then, a multi-modal goal decoder is introduced, which contains $M$ headers with an identical network structure to extract different driving modes.
-For the $m$-th header, all node features are passed through a 1-D convolution-based network followed by a Softmax function to get the assignment scores $\gamma_{m,k}$, and the corresponding predicted goal $\hat{g}_m$ can be simply obtained by the weighted sum of the candidates' coordinates $p_{k}$, i.e., $\hat{g}_m = \sum^{K}_{k=1}\gamma_{m,k}p_{k}$.
-Intuitively, we expect each of the headers to generate a single uni-modal prediction, and the mixture of all headers' output can faithfully capture the multi-modality.
+Then, a multi-modal goal decoder is introduced, which contains $K=6$ headers with an identical network structure to extract different driving modes.
+For the $k$-th header, all node features are passed through a 1-D convolution-based network followed by a Softmax function to obtain the assignment scores $\gamma_{k,s}$, and the corresponding predicted goal $\hat{g}_k$ can be simply obtained by the weighted sum of the candidates' coordinate $p_{s}$, i.e., $\hat{g}_k = \sum^{S}_{s=1}\gamma_{k,s}p_{s}$.
+Intuitively, we expect each of the headers to generate a uni-modal prediction, and the mixture of all output can faithfully capture the multi-modality.
 The efficacy of our multi-modal goal decoder is evaluated in Sec.~\ref{sec:ablation}.